scott-good/blog/about.md

   <details><summary>HINT</summary>
   <hr />
-   *The Accelerate Getting started page is displayed once by default after the initial log in.
-If you are not presented with the "Getting started" page after authenticating with Accelerate, click the "?" on the top navigation bar and select "Getting started" from the list of options presented.*
+   <i>The Accelerate Getting started page is displayed once by default after the initial log in.
+If you are not presented with the "Getting started" page after authenticating with Accelerate, click the "?" on the top navigation bar and select "Getting started" from the list of options presented.</i>
   <hr />
   </details>